 We also love how it comes with a milled face.
 This is the best solution for nail slippage.
 As a result, you can be sure that it will be safer compared to those with a smooth face.

 It also has a magnetic nail starter, which will make it user-friendly.
 This makes it effortless to drive nails on areas that are hard to reach.

 #13.
 Milwaukee Elec Tool 48-22-9023 Framing Hammer

-Milwaukee is a brand known for their high-quality tools.
-With its global reputation, you can expect that this framing hammer is designed to deliver an exceptional performance.
+Milwaukee is a brand known for its high-quality tools.
+With its global reputation, you can expect that this framing hammer is designed to deliver exceptional performance.

 Weighing only 22 ounces, this is quite lightweight.
 This means that you do not need to exert a lot of effort to make the most out of the hammer.
 Despite its minimal weight, you can expect that it does not compromise power.

 A notable feature that you will find in this product is the shock shield grip.
 This is the one responsible for the significant reduction in impact.
 As it eliminates vibration, you will be more comfortable.
 This is unlike others that can easily result in fatigue.

 Lastly, it comes with a steel I-beam handle.
 One of the framing hammer’s most innovative features, this will withstand even the harshest conditions.